 When most people purchase tires, they are usually concerned about price, size, and how many miles they might last.
 People don't pay much attention to the speed ratings of the tires.
-However, the speed rating should be a crucial part of the section process when you are buying new tires because it is vital to how your vehicle performs.
+However, tire speed rating should be a crucial part of the selection process when you are buying new tires because it is vital to how your vehicle performs.

-Speed ratings are included on the sidewalls of nearly every tire made in the United States, Canada, Europe, and other parts of the world.
-The rating is included within a special alphanumeric code that also denotes the tire's width, sidewall height, and wheel diameter size contains the rating.
+Nearly every tire produced in the United States, Canada, Europe, and other regions of the world has speed ratings on the sidewalls.
+A unique alphanumeric code that also indicates the tire's width, sidewall height, and wheel diameter size contains the rating.
 With "S" standing for the speed rating, this code can be seen on the sidewall in one of the following formats:

 Ready to find the perfect tires?